WebOrigami/docs/src/content/builtins/site/crawl.md

 supertitle: "site:"
 ---

 Crawls the indicated live site and returns the complete tree of reachable resources.
-This includes following links and references in HTML pages, CSS stylesheets, and JavaScript files.

 (If you already have a specific set of known resources you want to fetch from a site, you can [extract specific resources from a site](/language/idioms.html#extract-specific-resources-from-a-site).)